liliana0514/workshop/README.md

 ![Thread the 180cm](photo/photo_14.jpg)

 #### 2-2: Making the top left petal.
-- The ⚪ rope presses down on the 🔵 rope, then emerges from underneath the 🔵 rope, then pull tight.

 ![Thread the 180cm](photo/photo_15.jpg)

-- Conversely, the ⚪ rope comes out from under the 🔵 rope, then presses on top of the 🔵 rope, then pull tight.

 ![Thread the 180cm](photo/photo_16.jpg)

 - The top left petal has been completed!